Ukraine to arm citizens willing to defend the country

 The president also called on everyone with combat experience and who is capable of fighting to “come to the relevant staffing centres of the Ministry of Internal Affairs” and announced that the state will “give weapons to anyone who wants to defend the country”.

-To keep morale high, Zelenskiy asked the Ukrainian media to more actively inform the public about the success of the armed aorces and the losses of the enemy.
+To keep morale high, Zelenskiy asked the Ukrainian media to more actively inform the public about the success of the armed forces and the losses of the enemy.
 "The enemy has suffered heavy losses.
 The losses of the enemy will be even greater,” he stated.

 On Twitter, Zelenskiy wrote that he had spoken to US President Joe Biden, British Prime Minister Boris Johnson, German Chancellor Olaf Scholz, President of the European Council Charles Michel, and President Andrzej Duda of Poland.
 He mentioned the formation of an “anti-Putin coalition” and urged “immediate sanctions, defence and financial support” for Ukraine.

-Ukraine has announced it is severing diplomatic relations with Russia.
+Ukraine has also announced it is severing diplomatic relations with Russia.
 The Ministry of Foreign Affairs recalled to Kyiv the charge d’affaires of Ukraine in Russia, Vasyl Pokotylo, for consultations.
 The MFA also commenced the evacuation of Ukraine’s embassy in Moscow.

-The government also assured that the national bank and the banking system have all the necessary resources to meet the financial needs of the state, its defence, and to protect the interests of citizens.
+The government also assured that the national bank and the banking system have all the necessary resources to meet the financial needs of the state, its defence and to protect the interests of citizens.

-Podoliak added that a cash withdrawal limit of UAH 100,000 had been introduced.
+Podoliak added that a cash withdrawal limit of UAH1,000 ($33) had been introduced.

 "There were some interruptions a few hours ago with the possibility to pay for goods or services by card.
-These are all local manifestations of cyber attacks, which are accompanied by military attacks on our industries.
+These are all local manifestations of cyberattacks, which are accompanied by military attacks on our industries.
 In the banking sector, everything is sufficiently controlled," he said.